 Voibe Logo voibe

-Home Why Voibe?
-How to Use Pricing Windows?
+Home Why Voibe How to Use Pricing Transcription API?
 Join the waitlist

 Voibe for Legal Work

 For privileged drafting, deposition prep, internal investigations, and anything under NDA, the awkward question with most modern dictation tools is: where does my voice actually go?
-With Voibe, the answer is β€” your Mac, and only your Mac.
+With Voibe's on-device mode, the answer is β€” your Mac, and only your Mac.

 The 30-second version

 • βœ“ No transcription vendor in the chain.
-Audio and transcripts stay on your Mac.
+In on-device mode, on an Apple Silicon Mac, audio and transcripts stay on your machine.

-• βœ“ Works offline.
+• βœ“ Works offline in on-device mode.
 Dictate on a flight, in a SCIF-adjacent environment with Wi-Fi off, in a hotel room.
+(Cloud mode, including all Windows dictation, needs a connection.)

 • βœ“ Custom legal vocabulary.
 Teach Voibe statute names, case citations, and client-specific terms β€” stored locally.